Ligovo: History

 For over 1,000 years, the East Slavs have lived peacefully along the Neva River and in areas on the southern coast of Gulf of Finland alongside the less numerous Baltic Finns.
-From the 12th century, these territories were part of the large feudal state of the North-west of Russia — Lord of Great Novgorod (Господин Великий Новгород).
+From the 12th century, these territories were part of the sizeable feudal state of the North-west of Russia — Lord of Great Novgorod (Господин Великий Новгород).
 By the 15th century, Novgorod territory became part of the Russian centralised state.

 At the beginning of the 17th century, the expanding Swedish Empire spread to the southern coast of the Gulf of Finland.

 However, following the Great Northern War, Russian victory in 1721 ensured the return of these territories to the Russian crown.

 Grande and Manor of count Orlov, Buxhoeveden, Kushelev

-In 1703, Peter I made Saint Petersburg his capital and Ligovo became a suburb.
-During the 1710s, the emperor became involved in the development of the area: first, in 1712, he created an imperial farm in order to provide the imperial household with food - this included a dairy farm and kitchen gardens.
-Then in 1715, he dammed the river, creating a pond and mill which survived until war damage in 1941.
+In 1703, Peter I made Saint Petersburg his capital, and Ligovo became a suburb.
+During the 1710s, the emperor became involved in the development of the area: first, in 1712, he created an imperial farm to provide the imperial household with food, including a dairy farm and kitchen gardens.
+Then, in 1715, he dammed the river, creating a pond and mill, which survived until war damage in 1941.